Implementation

 If the death does not fulfil the definitions as outlined in the above link, then it will amount to a non-coronial death and therefore will require medical examiner scrutiny (if you are unsure as to whether a death requires referral to the coroner, then the medical examiner will be able to advise you).

-What is a medical examiner?
+Who is a medical examiner?

 Medical examiners are senior medical doctors, who are trained in the legal and clinical elements of death certification processes.
+Their medical background can be from either primary or secondary care and most MES have a combination of both.

 The role of the medical examiner includes:

-- Reviewing the medical records.
+- Conducting a proportionate review of the medical records.

 - Liaising with the doctor who treated the patient in their final illness.